Home

 One option is oral contraceptives, which help manage hormonal fluctuations and can treat hormonal acne.
 This can be a practical approach for a patient who may require birth control pills, along with treatment for hormonal jaw acne.

-You may also like to try over-the-counter products that contain benzoyl peroxide or salicylic acid, which can help regulate oil production and treat the inflammation related to acne.
+You may also like to try products that contain benzoyl peroxide or salicylic acid, which can help regulate oil production and treat the inflammation related to acne.
 Software's Salicylic Acid Foaming Wash helps to unclog pores, wash away dead skin cells and clear acne-causing bacteria to help reduce the formation of zits.

 Use on the affected area two to three times per week to keep acne at bay.
 This wash can be used across the body and target acne on the legs, butt, breasts and arms.